• Skip to primary navigation

 3. Drain your pasta and leave it in the colander for a moment.

-4. Heat sauce: Add the sauce to your empty pasta pot and heat the pan over medium low.
-Stir the sauce for a few minutes until it’s warmed through.
-Add the pasta back and stir to combine.
+5. Add the pasta back and stir to combine.
 Season with fresh cracked pepper if desired, and serve immediately.

-5. Store: Refrigerate leftovers for up to 5 days in an airtight container.
+6. Storage: Refrigerate leftovers for up to 5 days in an airtight container.

 Notes

 • Note 1: Instead of silken tofu, you can use any other type of tofu (except super/extra firm).
-Just blend it until smooth--you may need to add a little unsweetened non-dairy milk to get it to blend.
+Just blend it until smooth—you may need to add a little unsweetened non-dairy milk to get it to blend.
 If you want to avoid soy altogether, try using soaked raw cashews, sunflower seeds, or white beans.
 With those options, you will need unsweetened non-dairy milk or water to get the sauce to blend.

 • Note 2: Nutritional yeast helps with our cheesy factor but you can omit if you prefer.
 Try adding a pinch of onion powder if you omit this.